JulienRobberechts/nodejs-test-double-guide/readme.md

 ### 2.2.
 Level of test double

 Test doubles in javascript can be achieved at 2 different levels.

-Those 2 different level are often named Partial test double and full test double.
+Those 2 different level are often named *Partial test double* and *full test double*.

-To remove: I propose to name them: POST-import test doubles and import-interception test doubles.
+*Partial test double* don't need module interception

+ to test double: with or without module interception.

+ are often named *Partial test double* and *full test double*.

 no-interception vs partial-testdouble